Configuring Uno-Check

 Note

-If there are any other checkups which depend on a skipped checkup, they will be skipped too.
+If any other checkups depend on a skipped checkup, they will be skipped too.

 uno-check --skip openjdk --skip androidsdk